stopthatastronaut/takofukku/readme.md

 Inspired by [Domain's Ops Code pipeline](http://tech.domain.com.au/2015/06/deploy-on-merge-in-domains-devops-repositories/), but with simplified config, a more tweakable deployment engine and a new concept called a **takofile**.

+Takofukku is especially strong at deploying code that doesn't pre-build artifacts, so supports scenarios such as

+- Using Octopus Deploy as a ghetto build/CI server
+- Automating PowerShell tests on multiple targets with Pester
+- Ops deployment projects that do simple git pulls, rather than full builds
+- Packaging workflows driven out of github
+- Any project which doesn't use nuget packages

 ## Ooooh.
 What's a takofile?

 A takofile is not unlike `appveyor.yml` or `.travis.yml`.
 It's a little file that lives in the root of your github repo, and defines a branch-to-environment mapping, a repo-to-project mapping, and some other common config bits.

 ## OK, so how do I hook this up?

+**Takofukku is in private beta right now.
+I'll be releasing it to the public at large very very soon.
+But if you want to be a guinea pig, feel free to hit me up.
+I am [@cloudyopspoet on Twitter](https://twitter.com/cloudyopspoet).
+For private beta users, the following will work *with the addition of a secret parameter*
+**

 Go to settings in your github repository and set up a webhook integration that captures the push event.
 Point that to